Inference-time Stochastic Ranking with Risk Control

-In response to the inherent issue of deterministic LTR models w.r.t. exposure-based fairness, there has been a shift towards stochastic LTR models.
-One such representive incorporates the Plackett-Luce (PL) ranking model \cite{plackett1975analysis}.
-The PL ranking model predicts a distribution of ranking lists based on ranking scores.
-Thie enables us to sample multiple ranking lists from it, this significantly improving exposure fairness, especially in cases where multiple items have slightly different scores but the same relevance~\cite{singh2019policy}.
+To address this issue, there has been a shift towards stochastic LTR models.
+The representive methods~\cite{oosterhuis2021computationally,ustimenko2020stochasticrank,bruch2020stochastic,singh2019policy} incorporate the Plackett-Luce (PL) ranking model \cite{plackett1975analysis} which can predict a distribution over rankings of items based on their ranking scores.
+Given the same query, the PL model can sample a diverse set of ranking lists to improve exposure fairness~\cite{singh2019policy}.